Skytopia > Projects > Technology/science articles > Finding the best internet web site hosting services using Google

 P4 = "hostx is * great"

-number of email accounts, email POP / SMTP Access, Windows and Linux/Unix hosting, FTP access, number of domains hosted, access to raw logs, free domain registration/transfer, and other special discounts.
+Next onto the basic specs.
+I only have room to give a very rough indication of the type of web hosting plan you'll get.
+If you wish, you can investigate the site in question to find out if extras include PHP, CGI/perl, MySQL, ASP, ASP.NET, number of email accounts, email POP / SMTP Access, Windows and Linux/Unix hosting, FTP access, number of domains hosted, access to raw logs, free domain registration/transfer, and other special discounts.
 I'll leave that up to you as there's no way I'm including all that data in the table :) If you see '^^ GB' or '^^ MB', that means there's supposedly no limit to the disk space and bandwidth (unmetered), but in reality, there will always be.
 Always read the terms & conditions and smallprint from each website for the full story (look at the harsh TOS limitations on Hostultra's free web hosting for example!).
-Finally, most web site hosting services are based on low cost 'shared hosting', but if you see MBhd or MBvd instead of MB in the table below, that means it's a dedicated or virtual server (and is therefore going to be much more expensive!).
+Finally, most web site hosting services are based on low cost 'shared hosting', but if you see MBhd or MBvps instead of MB in the table below, that means it's a dedicated server or virtual private server (and is therefore going to be much more expensive!).

 Conclusions